 “Ever wonder why so many rock stars die in plane crashes?
 Overdosed on drugs?
 We’ve been doing this a long time.
 If they start to get too curious, our options are endless.
 Bankruptcies… shocking scandals… religious conversions!”

-There are numerous real life examples of celebrities who have been silenced, one of the most shocking and evident being Michael Jackson.
+There are numerous real-life examples of celebrities who have been silenced, one of the most shocking and evident being Michael Jackson.
 After decades of being controlled by the entertainment business, he attempted to break free in the late 90s.
-He even spoke out about it (see the article “When Insiders Reveal the Ugly Side of the Entertainment Business“).
+He even spoke out about it.
 He then endured years of scandals, trials, public ridicule and financial difficulties.
 Michael Jackson still managed to keep singing and dancing, even organizing a world tour for 2010.
 Since previous attempts to destroy him failed, MJ got silenced… by force.
 So, it would seem that ten years after the release of this movie, shady celebrity sacrifices are still happening.

 New 3D Technology